easazade/learn-javascript/README.md

 Vite is a frontend build tool.

 - To create a new react/vue/angular/etc project run `npm create vite@latest`
+- choose React and then "Javascript" or "Typescript"

 ##### Vite config: